 Otherwise, like Ayuba, would be relegated to a life lived in the dust and degradation of shame, exclusion and poverty.
 Ayuba’s vision was that one day perhaps all the polio survivors in his region would go to school, get good jobs, marry and enjoy fulfilling and productive lives.
 He knew this was possible and was committed to living a life in pursuit of his dream.

 Ayuba’s vision included a business plan with four central tenets:

-Parts and equipment procured in Nigeria eliminating the cost of shipping, import fees and customs red tape.
+- That parts and equipment would be procured in Nigeria eliminating the cost of shipping, import fees and customs red tape.

-All construction carried out by Nigerians in Nigeria assuring jobs and a contribution to the local economy.
+- That all construction would be carried out by Nigerians (several of whom are polio survivors themselves) in Nigeria, assuring jobs and a contribution to the local economy.

-That his wheelchairs would be suitable for the rough Nigerian terrain while being specifically constructed to be suitable for the unique needs and capabilities of polio survivors.
+- That his wheelchairs would be suitable for the rough Nigerian terrain and constructed to meet the unique needs and capabilities of polio survivors.